 - b.
 Mandatory: These are requirements that shall be implemented to meet regulatory conformance.
 The CBN shall request evidence of conformance. - c.
-Recommended: These are requirements that the CBN strongly encourage for

-Category Requirement Mandatory Recommended implementation for Operational Guidelines to achieve its objectives.
-The CBN WILL NOT request evidence of conformance d.
+Recommended: These are requirements that the CBN strongly encourage for implementation for Operational Guidelines to achieve its objectives.
+The CBN WILL NOT request evidence of conformance - d.
 API Provider (AP): This refers to a participant that uses API to avail data or service to another participant.
-An API Provider can be a licensed financial institution/service provider, a Fast-Moving Consumer Goods (FMCG) Company or other retailers, Payroll Service Bureau etc. providers to a r (AC): This refers to a participant the cess data or service.
-An API Conce provider, an FMCG or other retails sumer can be licensed financial
+An API Provider can be a licensed financial institution/service provider, a Fast-Moving Consumer Goods (FMCG) Company or other retailers, Payroll Service Bureau etc. - e.
+API Consumer (AC): This refers to a participant that uses API released by the (API) providers to access data or service.
+An API Consumer can be licensed financial institution/service provider, an FMCG or other retailers, Payroll Service Bureau etc